 TSG: For the first-time cruiser who hasn’t cruised and is a little nervous about maybe leaving their child for the first time, do you have any advice?

 Heather: All of the staff in the children’s programs are trained.
 They all have backgrounds dealing with children so I know that sometimes the parents are a little more apprehensive because they don’t necessarily know what we’ve done.
-But everyone is certified with CPR and First Aid and criminal background checks are done on all of the staff members as well.
+But everyone is certified with CPR and First Aid.
+A criminal background check in Puerto Rico or the country the staff member has been hired in are carried out on all of the staff members as well.
 So that hopefully puts parents at ease and we’ve all worked with children before with at least two years of experience if not more.
 A lot of the staff members on this ship have been with the company 2, 3, 4, 5 and up to 8 years on this ship.

 TSG: What about if the child is unhappy or if something happens and they’re crying.
 Are you able to get a hold of the parents and call them back?

 Heather: For the children under the age of five, we actually have for the parents have complimentary cell phones.
 This can be good for those parents that are a little bit more apprehensive.
 We usually try to calm them down, but if we find that they are kind of inconsolable, some kids don’t want to stay sometimes and so we do get a hold of the parents by cell phone.

 TSG: What’s the one thing that you see happen over and over that you say to yourself, “I wish parents knew this before they came onboard” or that they were more prepared for their cruise?